-In addition with travel restricted and a limitation on social interaction.
-Self-isolating to contain the spread of infection maybe affecting your mental, physical health and wellness.
+In addition, with limitation on social interaction and self-isolation it maybe affecting your mental, physical health and wellness.
 So, don’t let it beat you down.
 Self-care tips are out there for you.
 It’s an essential part of your life.
-And even more so important to take the opportunity to get out of the rat race for a while and rest.
+More importantly, take the opportunity to get out of the wedding planning mode for a while and rest.

-Do you feel bored, lonely and uncertain about your future?
-Well, this digital age allows you to get together [on or offline] with the ones you love.
+Do you feel bored, lonely and uncertain about your future wedding?
+Well, it’s a digital age that allows you to connect [on or offline] with the ones you love.
 Let’s be real, from your ceremony, reception to party it’s a risk factor.
 It might make you nervous.
 So, readdress your budget and upcoming wedding checklist.
 Keep yourself entertained with Tom’s alternative wedding planning template.

 Get wedding cancellation insurance